Hamid Olimjon

 Hamid Olimjon (sometimes spelled Hamid Alimjan in English; Ҳамид Олимжон; Hamid Olimjon; Хамид Алимджан; Khamid Alimdzhan; 12 December 1909 – 3 July 1944) was an Uzbek poet, playwright, scholar, and literary translator of the Soviet period.
-Hamid Olimjon is considered to be one of the finest twentieth-century Uzbek poets.
-The Uzbek Soviet Encyclopedia calls him "one of the founders of Uzbek Soviet literature".
-In addition to writing his own poetry, Hamid Olimjon translated the works of many famous foreign authors, such as Alexander Pushkin, Leo Tolstoy, Maxim Gorky, Vladimir Mayakovsky, Taras Shevchenko, and Mikhail Lermontov into the Uzbek language.
+Hamid Olimjon is regarded as one of the finest 20th‑century Uzbek poets.
+The Uzbek Soviet Encyclopedia describes him as "one of the founders of Uzbek Soviet literature".
+In addition to writing his own poetry, Hamid Olimjon translated the works of many celebrated foreign authors – including Alexander Pushkin, Leo Tolstoy, Maxim Gorky, Vladimir Mayakovsky, Taras Shevchenko, and Mikhail Lermontov – into the Uzbek language.

 Hamid Olimjon was married to the renowned Uzbek poet Zulfiya.
-He died in a car accident on 3 July 1944, in Tashkent.
-He was 34 years old at the time of his death.
+He died in a car accident in Tashkent on 3 July 1944, at the age of 34.

 Life

 Hamid Olimjon was born on 12 December 1909 in Jizzakh.
-Hamid Olimjon's father died when he was only four years old.
-From 1918 until 1923, he studied at Narimonov Elementary School in Jizzakh.
+His father died when Hamid Olimjon was only four years old.
+From 1918 to 1923, he studied at Narimonov Elementary School in Jizzakh.

-Hamid Olimjon studied at the Samarkand Pedagogical University from 1923 until 1928.
-From 1928 until 1931, he studied at the Uzbek Pedagogical Academy.
-Hamid Olimjon became a member of the Communist Party of the Soviet Union in 1942.
+From 1923 to 1928, he studied at Samarkand Pedagogical University, and from 1928 to 1931 at the Uzbek Pedagogical Academy.
+He became a member of the Communist Party of the Soviet Union in 1942.

 In 1935, he married the renowned Uzbek poet Zulfiya.
-He died in a car accident on 3 July 1944 in Tashkent.
+He died in a car accident in Tashkent on 3 July 1944.